 With the retirement of Dr. Cathy Singletary, Dwayne Ferguson was named QEP Director in March 2019.
 He noticed in the meeting minutes that the committee had discussed a problem of having too many assignments in the piloted Learning Framework course for a one-hour class.
 Subsequent meetings with President Powell, the QEP Committee, and an area high school official reiterated the same concern the committee had been hearing from students.
 The materials in the class were appropriate for the course; there were just too many assignments for a one-hour offering.
 At the same time, the institution was making a push toward pure open educational resources (OER) to eliminate textbook and fee costs.
-Mr. Ferguson, with direction from Dr. Billy Adams and the Instructional Council, began work to revise the Learning Framework course one more time to make it totally OER.
+Mr. Ferguson, with direction and assistance from Dr. Billy Adams, the QEP Committee, and the Instructional Council, began work to revise the Learning Framework course one more time to make it totally OER.
 The resulting curricula will be used by all Panola College Learning Framework courses beginning Fall 2019.
 The course materials are offered through Canvas and contain 53 items (34 of which are graded) in 11 modules.
-This represents a 17% reduction in course materials with an actual increase in activities (33 from 31) and a decrease in modules (13 to 11).
+This represents a 17% reduction in course materials and a decrease in modules (13 to 11).
 All of the course content and areas of assessment from the original course are still available in the revision.
 The pre- and post-course surveys have been revised.
 Since the course is now totally OER, students will not have to pay a \$25 fee at registration.

 All of the course content has been adapted for Panola College from College Success, University of Minnesota Libraries Publishing.
-Mr. Ferguson reduced the 500-page OER textbook down to 134 pages and included Panola College information throughout the text and the assignments.
-For example, instead of just telling a student about possible careers and majors, the Career Path Project has him or her complete a career exploration exercise and then explains the variety of academic and technical programs offered at Panola that matches the student's profile.
+The 500-page OER textbook was reduced to 134 pages (Example: Chapter 1) and includes Panola College information throughout the chapters and assignments.
+For example, instead of just telling a student about possible careers and majors, the Career Path Project has the student complete a career exploration exercise and then explains the variety of academic and technical programs offered at Panola that matches the student's profile.
 The exercise teaches the student how to use guided pathways in the College Catalog and requires the student to find the location and contact information for his or her counselor or program advisor.
-The required readings and assignments now reflect more of what is offered/required at Panola College instead of a generic text and hopefully will motivate students to persist to the next class and progress toward a degree or certificate.
+The required readings and assignments now reflect more of what is offered and required at Panola College instead of a generic text.